spinupwp/wp-cli-up/README.md

 # wp-cli-up

-A WP-CLI package to set up a [Multipass](https://multipass.run/) virtual machine (VM) and manage WordPress sites on the VM remotely from the macOS terminal.
+A WP-CLI package to set up a [Multipass](https://multipass.run/) virtual machine (VM) and manage WordPress sites on the VM remotely from the Ubuntu terminal.

 ## Requirements

-* macOS only
 * [Multipass](https://multipass.run/)
 * [WP-CLI](https://wp-cli.org/)